Take a computer-based version of the SSAT, following the same design as the original SSAT.

 What is being done at Prometric test centers given the COVID-19 pandemic?

 To help protect test takers and staff, Prometric test centers are taking steps and have specific requirements related to COVID-19.
-You can read more here.
+You can read more about social distancing guidelines.
 All requirements apply equally to students and their parent/guardian.
 When you reschedule your registration to a Prometric test center, you will be required to complete a family COVID declaration as part of the process.

 How do I check what Prometric test sites are near me?

-During the test registration sign-up flow, parents/guardians will be provided a link to preview potential test sites with available dates and times to schedule their SSAT.
-If a parent/guardian finds a test site with availability nearby, they can submit their test registration on SSAT.org and will be redirected to Prometric’s scheduling website.
-If you do not have an existing SSAT registration or have cancelled your registration, you may use this link to check general Prometric availability.
-However, know that availability changes regularly.
+During the test registration sign-up process, parents/guardians will be provided a link to preview potential test sites with available dates and times to schedule their SSAT.
+If a parent/guardian finds a test site with availability nearby, they can submit their test registration on SSAT.org and to be redirected to Prometric’s scheduling website.
+If you do not have an existing SSAT registration or have canceled your registration, you may check general Prometric availability.
+However, availability changes regularly.

 Are the scores of the computer-based SSAT equally valid?